sherlockq/gatsby-blogsite/src/markdown-pages/2020-04-13-transducers-in-clojure-explained.md

 If you've read the [official article](https://clojure.org/reference/transducers) and still feel confused, you're not alone.
 So here I try to articulate it with my own words and examples.

 Transducing is an idea based on reducers.
 It's introduced into Clojure since 1.7, and there's not really a functionality which could not be implemented by other ways.
-Yet it significantly improve the composability of reducing functions.
+Still this feature significantly improve the reusability of reducing functions.

-A transducer's beauty is that: It could affact the final result of reducing, without the dependency on the type of reduced value.
+A transducer's beauty is that: It could affect the final result of reducing, without the dependency on the type of reduced value.

 ## Antipasti Examples